On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Discussion

 \section{Discussion}

-Thanks to the strong binding of the corona by the solar gravity, Chapman \cite{ref4} argued that the corona is governed by a near hydrostatic force balance condition, and hence gave a hydrostatic model for the static corona.
-Parker \cite{ref6} pointed out that Chapman's \textit{hydrostatic} model \cite{ref4} becomes inaccurate away from the sun because the radial coronal flow becomes non-negligible, and gave a \textit{hydrodynamic} model for the solar wind, to supersede Chapman's hydrostatic model \cite{ref4}, and reduce to the latter near the coronal base (\(r \ll r_*\)), as expected.
-However, the numerical calculations of Lamers and Casinelli \cite{ref5} showed that the density profiles given by Chapman's hydrostatic model \cite{ref4} are almost identical to those given by Parker's hydrodynamic model \cite{ref6} (corresponding to the same temperature) in the \textit{whole} subcritical region (\(r \lesssim r_*\)).
-In this paper, we have therefore investigated the \textit{global} role of Chapman's hydrostatic solar wind mechanism \cite{ref4} in Parker's hydrodynamic solar wind model \cite{ref6}.
-We have accomplished this by using the \textit{de Laval nozzle analogy} (Clauser \cite{ref14}, Parker \cite{ref15}) for the generation of flow acceleration in Parker's hydrodynamic solar wind model \cite{ref6}, and have shown that the action of solar gravity in Parker's hydrodynamic solar wind model \cite{ref6} is geometrically equivalent to \tit{renormalization} of the actual wind channel area, which is described precisely by Chapman's hydrostatic density profile.
-So, Chapman's hydrostatic solar wind mechanism \cite{ref4} appears to continue to be operative on a \textit{global} level (not just locally near the coronal base) in Parker's hydrodynamic solar wind model \cite{ref6}, the effects of solar gravity in Parker's hydrodynamic solar wind model \cite{ref6} being essentially encapsulated by Chapman's hydrostatic model \cite{ref4}.
-The robustness of these results is confirmed by considering both isothermal gas and polytropic gas models as well as an n-dimensional ($n=$ 1, 2, 3) underlying space (Holzer and Axford \cite{Holzer16}, Parker \cite{ref16}, Shivamoggi and Pohl \cite{ref18}) for the solar wind.
+Thanks to the strong binding of the corona by the solar gravity, Chapman \cite{ref4} argued that the corona is governed by a near hydrostatic force balance condition, and hence gave an essentially \tit{hydrostatic} model for the inner corona.
+Parker \cite{ref6} pointed out that Chapman's hydrostatic model \cite{ref4} becomes inaccurate away from the sun because the radial coronal flow needs to be \tit{fully} accounted for, and gave a full-fledged \textit{hydrodynamic} model for the solar wind, to supersede Chapman's hydrostatic model \cite{ref4}, and reduce to the latter near the coronal base (\(r \ll r_*\)), as expected.
+On the other hand, the numerical calculations of Lamers and Casinelli \cite{ref5} showed that the radial density profiles given by Chapman's hydrostatic model \cite{ref4} are almost identical to those given by Parker's hydrodynamic model \cite{ref6} (corresponding to the same temperature) in the \textit{whole} subcritical region (\(r \lesssim r_*\)).
+This warrants an investigation of the deeper role of Chapman's hydrostatic solar wind mechanism \cite{ref4} in Parker's hydrodynamic solar wind model \cite{ref6}.
+In this paper, we have sought to accomplish this by invoking the \textit{de Laval nozzle analogy} (Clauser \cite{ref14}, Parker \cite{ref15}) underlying the production of flow acceleration in Parker's hydrodynamic solar wind model \cite{ref6}, and have shown that the action of solar gravity in Parker's hydrodynamic solar wind model \cite{ref6} is geometrically equivalent to \tit{renormalization} of the actual wind channel area and the renormalization factor is precisely Chapman's hydrostatic radial density profile.
+So, the solar gravity effects in Parker's hydrodynamic solar wind model \cite{ref6} are essentially encapsulated by Chapman's hydrostatic model \cite{ref4}, even beyond the coronal base.
+The robustness of these results is confirmed by considering both isothermal gas and polytropic gas models (Holzer and Axford \cite{Holzer16}, Parker \cite{ref16}, Shivamoggi and Pohl \cite{ref18}) as well as an n-dimensional ($n=$ 1, 2, 3) underlying space for the solar wind.